 Exemptions are not automatic.
 It is your responsibility to file an application before the Tax Code established deadlines and meet all of the legal qualifications.

-If you are a business owner, you are required to report, or render, taxable business personal property to the appraisal district, unless the combined total value is less than $500.
+If you are a business owner, you are required to report, or render, taxable business personal property to the appraisal district.

 Property owners should advise HCAD if their property is not listed correctly on the local tax record and provide the correct name, current address and property description.
 This is especially important to remember in the event of death, divorce and other events that may trigger change in ownership.